metamn/react/content/blog/design-systems/index.md

 And I've employed it in a couple of real-life applications.

 Yet, after a year, I'm at the beginning.
 One iteration left, and I'll be able to roll out &mdash; design and develop &mdash; scalable, consistent, unique looking user interfaces in no time.

+## You'll be rewarded

+In short, the design system / component library I've created is capable of:

+1. Wireframing &mdash; to sketch up the requirement specifications and get immediate feedback on them.
+2. Mockuping &mdash; to show real-life components with test data, helping to finalize the information architecture.
+3. Inline content editing &mdash; to let editors add their content as soon as possible, to find out missing parts and inconsistencies in the original requirement specifications.
+4. Theming &mdash; to support design trials and errors, iterations and variations.
+In a fully responsive way.
+5. Generating documentation and playground &mdash; to assure components work in isolation, are tested, and all design system tokens and components are documented.